Soft and Irresistible Wedding Cake Cookies You’ll Want to Make Every Week

 Directions

-• Bake for 12–15 minutes until bottoms are lightly golden.
-Cool before serving.
+• Bake 12 to 15 minutes until the bottoms are lightly golden.
+Tops should remain pale.

 Latest Posts